-Victoria Nagel (she/her), Ethics Committee Chair, is a Ph.D. candidate in Counselor Education and Supervision at Walden University and a dedicated behavioral health professional with over a decade of experience counseling individuals with co-occurring mental health and substance use disorders in both residential and telehealth settings.
+Victoria Nagel (she/her), Secretary, has a PhD in Counselor Education and Supervision at Walden University and a dedicated behavioral health professional with over a decade of experience counseling individuals with co-occurring mental health and substance use disorders in both residential and telehealth settings.
 She is a Licensed Clinical Alcohol and Drug Counselor, Licensed Professional Counselor, Certified Clinical Supervisor, National Certified Counselor, Approved Clinical Supervisor, and Board Certified TeleMental Health Provider.

 Victoria has nine years of clinical supervision experience and more than seven years of experience facilitating clinical training for professionals at various stages of their careers.
 She serves as Director of Clinical Training and Workforce Development at the New Jersey Prevention Network (NJPN) and is also the co-founder and a practicing therapist at Resilience to Thrive Counseling and Consulting, where she provides counseling services and professional development for behavioral health professionals. njapasecretary@gmail.com